 Keep What's Yours

 It wouldn't make sense to invest in a plan if it affected your existing benefits.
 Any amount of assets in an Enable account is an excluded resource for Medicaid.
-And acount balances up to and including $100,000 will be disregarded for purposes of determining eligibility to receive resource-based benefits.1
+And account balances up to and including $100,000 will be disregarded for purposes of determining eligibility to receive resource-based benefits.1

 Contributions to and money taken out of an Enable Savings Plan account are not in the calculation that determines eligibility for certain resource-based benefits, like SSI, SNAP and Medicaid.

 The earnings on contributions grow tax-free while invested, and tax-free if withdrawn for qualified disability expenses.2 That means your money may grow more quickly than assets in a taxable account.3

 Keep in mind that this is a hypothetical example and its intention is to illustrate the difference between tax-free and taxed accounts.
 Lower maximum tax rates on capital gains and dividends would make the return of the taxable investment more favorable, reducing the difference in growth.

 Contributions made into an Enable Savings Plan account may be eligible for state tax benefits.4 Contributions by anyone who files a Nebraska state income tax return are eligible to receive a Nebraska state income tax deduction for their own contributions of up to $10,000 ($5,000 if married, filing separately).5